 My 2 favorite number activities are Sudoku and Bingo!

 Sudoku is a fun game that can stimulate the brain by working out problems and completing puzzles.
 I’ve found it not suitable for everyone.
+In fact, it’s usually difficult for older residents to understand unless they’ve done sudoku puzzles in the past.
 I personally love sudoku and do a puzzle every night before going to bed.
 There are free printable puzzles and solutions at Puzzles.ca/sudoku/

 You can choose from easy, medium, and hard levels.
 I’ve printed copies for one-on-one and also put a large game on the whiteboard.
 Using the board is great for teaching the game to those who’ve never played.